TradingLabXYZ/Docs/Marketing/FirstCompetition.md

   - Landing page visits
   - New twitter subscribers
   - New youtube subscribers
+  - How many partecipants also create a trade?
 - How to define success of competition?
   - 50 submissions can be a great result